castein105/105-Unit-3/README.md

 1. Have [Anaconda](https://www.anaconda.com) Installed.
 Anaconda is a distribution of Python and R, and we will be using Python to explore the data.
 2. Once you have [Anaconda](https://www.anaconda.com) installed, open [JuypterLab](https://jupyter.org).
 JuypterLab is located on the home screen of Anaconda, and JuypterLab should open in a web browser when you open the application.
 JuypterLab is a web-based development enviornment, where we will be entering code.
-3. Download the original **CountyHealthData_2014-2015.csv** file onto your computer, and open them in your working directory in JuypterLab.
+3. Download the original **CountyHealthData_2014-2015.csv** file onto your computer, and open it in your working directory in JuypterLab.

 ## Organization of Repository